Open NowBusiness

 Who is eligible for the International Partnerships in Critical Minerals?

-• Commonwealth, state, territory and local government bodies are not eligible
+- Commonwealth, state, territory and local government bodies, including government business enterprises, are not eligible.

-• Project must involve critical minerals listed on Australia's Critical Minerals List
+- Project must produce or plan to produce critical minerals listed on Australia's Critical Minerals List.

-• Project activities must occur between post-exploration and final investment decision stages
+- Project activities must occur between the post-exploration and final investment decision stages.

-• Applicant must provide evidence of an active international partner relationship
+- Applicant must provide evidence of the relationship with the international partner.

-• A formal arrangement with international/project partners must be in place before grant agreement execution
+- A formal arrangement with international partners must be in place before execution of the grant agreement.

 4